zecookiez/AdventOfCode2022/comments.md

 - Day 11: Took me too long to figure out part 2, I am definitely a lot more washed than last year

 - Day 12: New personal best on both parts haha that was insane!
 Gambled on a grid breadth-first search problem showing up and got rewarded with some crazy points today

+- Day 13: Could not fix a bug in time for points...
+This should've been a simple day to get some points.